 cord is clamped and cut near the navel.
 This ends the baby's dependence on the placenta

 for oxygen and nutrition.
-As the baby takes its first breath, air moves into the lungs.
+As the baby takes their first breath, air moves into the

-Before birth, the lungs aren't used to exchange oxygen and carbon dioxide, and need
+lungs.
+Before birth, the lungs aren't used to exchange oxygen and carbon dioxide.

-less blood supply.
-The fetal circulation sends most of the blood supply away from
+They need less blood supply.
+The fetal circulation sends most of the blood supply

-the lungs through special connections in the heart and the large blood vessels.
-When
+away from the lungs through special connections in the heart and the large blood vessels.

-a baby starts to breathe air at birth, the change in pressure in the lungs helps close
+When a baby starts to breathe air at birth, the change in pressure in the lungs helps

-the fetal connections and redirect the blood flow.
-Now blood is pumped to the lungs
+close the fetal connections and redirect the blood flow.
+Now blood is pumped to the

-to help with the exchange of oxygen and carbon dioxide.
-Some babies have too much
+lungs to help with the exchange of oxygen and carbon dioxide.
+Some babies have too

-fluid in their lungs.
-Stimulating the baby to cry by massage and stroking the skin
+much fluid in their lungs.
+Stimulating the baby to cry by massage and stroking the

-can help.
-This brings the fluid up where it can be suctioned from the nose and mouth.
+skin can help.
+This brings the fluid up where it can be suctioned from the nose and